ahmedbq/GithubPortfolio/index.md

 ## Ahmed Qureshi

 Hi!
 I'm currently a software developer specialized in back-end Java RESTful Web Services/API.
-I have 2 bachelor's degrees, (1) B.S. in Computer Science from SUNY Old Westbury and (2) B.S. in Biology from SUNY Stony Brook.
+I hold 2 bachelor's degrees, (1) B.S. in Computer Science from SUNY Old Westbury and (2) B.S. in Biology from SUNY Stony Brook.

 ### Who am I?

-I was born and raised in NY where my family resides, and I am currently working in CT.
+I was born and raised in NY where my family resides, and currently working in CT.
 There are a multitude of things I like to do!
-Of course, I love improving my skillset and building code from scratch.
-But more on the personal side, I also love learning how to cook new foods, exercise, spend time with family/friends, swimming, outside activities, gaming and more!
+I love improving my skillset and building code from scratch.
+In terms of professional development, I try to learn how to simplify and modularize my code further, without sacrificing speed or readability.

+More on the personal side, I also love learning how to cook new foods, exercise, spend time with family/friends, swimming, outside activities such as paintball, gaming and more!

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+To get down to the nit-gritty, here is the summary of my skills:

+##Skills

 ```
-# `Skills`

 - Java
 - Spring Framework